Glenda M. Flores

 Gender Studies certificate, USC, 2011

 Welcome!
 I’m a trained qualitative sociologist.
-My research revolves around three interrelated lines: 1) the ways college educated Latinas/os narrate or explain their pathways into professional occupations; 2) their impact on workplace climate; and 3) race relations and interactions with members of various racial/ethnic categories.
+As an intersectional feminist, my research revolves around three interrelated lines: 1) the ways college educated Latinas/os narrate or explain their pathways into professional occupations; 2) their impact on workplace climate; and 3) race relations and interactions with members of various racial/ethnic categories.
 These areas are united by my overarching theoretical interest in the social mobility patterns of working class Latinas/os into the middle class, and their workplace experiences in the white-collar world, especially teaching and medicine.
 Recently, I’ve gotten more interested in understanding the often contradicting gendered dynamics within Latina/o families.

 Much of my work is inspired by my own life experiences.
 My immigrant parents settled in Santa Ana, where I was raised and educated in public schools.
 My first language is Spanish and I started learning English when I was eight, as the bilingual program at the school I was enrolled at required.
-As a young adult, I worked as a substitute teacher which inspired my research.
+As a child, I worked at a dry cleaner alongside my parents, and as a young adult I worked as a substitute teacher which inspired my research.

 My book, Latina Teachers: Creating Careers and Guarding Culture (NYU Press 2017) is based on interviews with teachers in Compton and Rosemead and inspired by my earlier research with teachers in Santa Ana.